YavuzAI/Clustering_Projects/Clustering 2/README.md

 # Clustering Project 2: Wine Clustering

 ## Overview
 This project aims to cluster various types of wine based on their chemical attributes, such as **Alcohol, Malic Acid, Ash, Magnesium, Total Phenols, Flavanoids, Color Intensity, Proline**, and more.
-By grouping wines with similar characteristics, we can provide **actionable insights** for wine sellers, connoisseurs, and enthusiasts, helping them identify and compare wines with ease.
+By grouping wines with similar characteristics, we can provide **actionable insights** for wine sellers, gourmets, and enthusiasts, helping them identify and compare wines with ease.

 ---